depositar/ckanext-data-depositario/doc_en/appendix/fields/management_information_fields.rst

    * - Contact Person
      - No
-     - The name of the person responsible for maintaining the data.
+     - The person responsible for maintaining the dataset.
      -

    * - Contact Person Email
      - No
-     - The email of the person responsible for maintaining the data.
+     - The email of the person responsible for maintaining the dataset.
      - `Email format <https://html.spec.whatwg.org/#e-mail-state-(type=email)>`_

 .. [#] .. image:: /images/add_dataset_3.png